-In Invert mode, the inverter supplies AC power to your appliances by inverting the DC power from the battery.
-The amount of time the inverter can provide power is directly related to the capacity of the battery (or battery bank).
+In Inverter mode, the inverter supplies AC power to your appliances by inverting the DC power from the connected batteries.

-When the CSW2012-X is first connected to battery power, it is off.
-To turn the inverter on, press and hold the Power button until a beep sound is heard (about 1 second).
+When first connected to a battery, the inverter is off.
+To turn the inverter on, press and hold the POWER button until a beep sound is heard (~1 second).